interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 - scan.yaml <br>
 Defines the parameters for Annalisa <br>
 - process.yaml <br>
-Defines the qtransform during the transormation of the dataset's timeseries into spectrograms
+Defines the qtransform during the transformation of the dataset's timeseries into spectrograms
 - whiten.yaml  <br>
 Defines the timeseries whitening during spectrograms creation